Classical Greek Art

 The Classic period of Greek art is what is most often brought to mind when thinking about the artistic achievements of that nation.
 However, how we see that art today, in its smooth white edifices and sculptures, is not what was seen or intended at the time it was crafted.

-Centered in the powerful and cosmopolitan city of Athens, the art of this culture and art movement during this period would influence art for the rest of time across a myriad of cultures.
-The sculpture and statuary of Classical Greek Art provides standards not only in our art, but in how we view the living human body.
+Centered in the powerful and cosmopolitan city of Athens, the art of this culture and art movement during this period would influence the importance of art for the rest of time across a myriad of cultures.
+The sculpture and statuary of Classical Greek Art provide standards not only in our art but in how we view the living human body.

 Athens was established as a great and powerful city state after the war with the Persians ended in Greek victory in 479 BC.
 Establishing the Delian League, a confederation of allies in the Grecian lands and islands, and maintaining control over the league and its funds, led to the eventual subjugation of these allies by the Athenians.
 Having this control over the Grecian peoples made Athens a very wealthy imperial city.
 It also became the world’s first democracy.

 [quote_colored name=”” icon_quote=”no”]”Let us dedicate ourselves to what the classic art of Greek wrote so many years ago: to tame the savageness of man and make gentle the life of this world.” – Robert Kenned[/quote_colored]

 Such wealth led to the building of some of the world’s most venerated buildings.
 The Acropolis, and its most stately building, the Parthenon, were not only beautifully and harmoniously designed, they inspired the statesmen, poets, and philosophers of their day to create the building blocks of the societal values we hold dear in our time.
 Classical Greek architecture was innovative in its time, bringing us the Ionic, Doric, and Corinthian architectural orders.